watersofoblivion/dataless/README.md

 Batch
 ---

+The batch component sits on top of the data lake and primarily serves the business and end customers.

 A pair of Data Pipeline batch pipelines have been built, one for Hive and one for Redshift.

 ### Hive

 The Hive pipeline does two things.
-First, it joins the impressions and clicks tables in Glue to populate an advertising derived table, also managed by Glue.
+First, it materializes an advertising view managed by Glue.
 This table is available to business customers.
 Second, it derives per-ad traffic data by day and populates a DynamoDB table.
-An endpoint has been set up to query this data.
-This endpoint would be called by a service to serve data to end customers.
+An endpoint has been set up for services to query this data to serve end customers.

 ### Redshift